Verbs for Class 6

 • What are Verbs?

-A verb is a word that expresses an action, occurrence, or state of being in a sentence.
-In simpler terms, a verb is a "doing" or "being" word.
+Verbs are words that expresses an action, occurrence, or state of being in a sentence.
+In simpler words, a verb is a "doing" or "being" word.
 It is an essential part of a sentence, as it conveys what the subject of the sentence is doing or experiencing.

 Functions of Verbs